 The Probation Department, acting as the lead agency for the County, began working on the CHFFA CSI Grant application in March of 2019.
 CHFFA's Board selected Sacramento County to receive the grant in March of 2020.
 While the project's timeline was greatly impacted by the COVID-19 pandemic and resulting stay at home order, progress on the JDTRC project has continued.

-The JDTRC is anticipated to be open to the public on July 1, 2021.
+The JDTRC is anticipated to be open to the public in October, 2021.